-Frequently Asked Questions About Bees and Bee Products
+Frequently Asked Questions About Honey and Bee Products

 If honey crystallizes or becomes solid, is it safe to eat?

 Almost all honey will crystallize as it ages, but is still safe to eat.